zovoilis-lab/Flye/docs/USAGE.md

 ```

-Input reads could be in FASTA or FASTQ format, uncompressed
+Input reads can be in FASTA or FASTQ format, uncompressed
 or compressed with gz.
-Currenlty, raw and corrected reads
+Currently, raw and corrected reads
 from PacBio and ONT are supported.
-The expected error rates are
+Expected error rates are
 <30% for raw and <2% for corrected reads.
-Additionally,
+Additionally, the
 --subassemblies option performs a consensus assembly of multiple
 sets of high-quality contigs.
 You may specify multiple
 files with reads (separated by spaces).
 Mixing different read
-types is not yet supported. --meta option enables the mode
+types is not yet supported.
+The --meta option enables the mode
 for metagenome/uneven coverage assembly.

 You must provide an estimate of the genome size as input,
 which is used for solid k-mers selection.
 Standard size
 modificators are supported (e.g. 5m or 2.6g).
-In case
+In the case
-of metagenome assembly, expected total assembly size
+of metagenome assembly, the expected total assembly size
 should be provided.

 To reduce memory consumption for large genome assemblies,